 Other areas of counselling I deal with

-Studying to be a psychotherapist/counsellor?
+Are you training to be a psychotherapist/counsellor?

-I offer personal counselling to trainees at a discounted rate (see Fees)
+In order to manage the expense involved in training, I offer personal counselling to trainees at a discounted rate (see Fees)

-Initial assessment Free of Charge (30mins)
+Initial assessment (30 mins) Free

 Individual Counselling/Psychotherapy Session Adults - £45* (50 minutes)